-So I have had my eyes on those cute barrel shades forever and have been drooling over them and finally decided that we deserved to have a non interrogatory light in our kitchen.
+So I have had my eyes on those cute barrel shades forever and have been drooling over them and finally decided that we deserved to have a non-interrogatory light in our kitchen.

 We bought it at Lowe’s as an impromptu present to ourselves for 99 dollars, which is a bargain for these types of chandeliers.

-Here’s my dad and Mike working on the light:
+Here are my dad and Mike working on the light: